-Academic Incidents of cheating or other academic misconduct carry severe consequences Misconduct: and will be dealt with seriously.
-Refer to VIU Policy 99.01 and Procedure 99.01.001.
-Calculators & Neither calculators nor translators may be used for quizzes, tests or the final exam.
-Translators:

-Cell Phones &Turn off and put away before class.
+- Academic Incidents of cheating or other academic misconduct carry severe consequences and will be dealt with seriously.
+Refer to VIU Policy 99.01 and Procedure 99.01.001. - Calculators & Neither calculators nor translators may be used for quizzes, tests or the final exam.
+Translators: - Cell Phones & Turn off and put away before class.
 Cell phones may NOT be used as clocks or calculators during tests.
-If your phone rings during a test or quiz, 5% will be deducted from your grade.